 Breaking Changes

-In typical early Saturday morning fashion, I strapped on my Powerslide Next 100 urban inline skates and hit the pavement at the St. Pete Pier.
+In typical early Saturday morning fashion, I strapped on my Powerslide Next 100 inline skates and hit the pavement at the St. Pete Pier.
 What initially started off as a conditioning routine for an ice hockey beer league coming to Tampa Bay this year, evolved into an adored workout routine.
 Eventually, it became a shared love among my wife, and 2 friends that I discovered are also regularly on inline skates.

 Tough break